-Financial instruments that potentially subject us to concentrations of credit risk consist of cash equivalents, investments and marketable securities.
+Financial instruments that potentially subject us to concentrations of credit risk consist of cash, cash equivalents and marketable securities.
 Our investment policy permits investments in U.S. federal government and federal agency securities, corporate bonds or commercial paper issued by U.S. corporations, money market instruments, certain qualifying money market mutual funds, certain repurchase agreements, and tax-exempt obligations of U.S. states, agencies and municipalities and places restrictions on credit ratings, maturities, and concentration by type and issuer.
-We are exposed to credit risk in the event of a default by the financial institutions holding our cash, cash equivalents, investments and marketable securities and issuers of investments to the extent recorded on the balance sheet.
+We are exposed to credit risk in the event of a default by the financial institutions holding our cash, cash equivalents and marketable securities and issuers of investments to the extent recorded on the balance sheet.

 We are also subject to credit risk from our accounts receivable related to our product sales.
 We monitor our exposure within accounts receivable and record a reserve against uncollectible accounts receivable as necessary.
 We extend credit to pharmaceutical wholesale distributors and specialty pharmaceutical distribution companies, primarily in the United States, and to other international distributors and hospitals.
 Customer creditworthiness is monitored and collateral is not required.
 We monitor deteriorating economic conditions in certain European countries which may result in variability of the timing of cash receipts and an increase in the average length of time that it takes to collect accounts receivable outstanding.
 Historically, we have not experienced significant credit losses on our accounts receivable and we do not expect to have write-offs or adjustments to accounts receivable which would have a material adverse effect on our financial position, liquidity or results of operations.
-As of March 31, 2014, five customers accounted for 83% of gross accounts receivable, including Express Scripts Specialty Distribution Services, Inc. and its affiliate CuraScript, Inc., or Express Scripts, which accounted for 63% of gross accounts receivable, and Accredo Health Group, Inc., or Accredo, which accounted for 9% of gross accounts receivable, and Accredo Health Group, including Express Scripts, which accounted for 69% of gross accounts receivable, and Accredo, which accounted for 9% of gross accounts receivable, and Accredo, which accounted for 9% of gross accounts receivable, and Accredo, which accounted for 9% of gross accounts receivable, and Accredo, which accounted for 9% of gross accounts receivable, and
+As of June 30, 2014, five customers accounted for 81% of gross accounts receivable, including Express Scripts Specialty Distribution Services, Inc. and its affiliate CuraScript, Inc., or Express Scripts, which accounted for 65% of gross accounts receivable, Idis Limited, which accounted for 8% of gross accounts receivable, and Accredo Health Group, Inc., or Accredo, which accounted for 5% of gross accounts receivable.
+As of December 31, 2013, five customers accounted for 85% of gross accounts receivable, including Express Scripts, which accounted for 69% of gross accounts receivable, and Accredo, which accounted for 9% of gross accounts receivable.